udit01/udit01.github.io/tabs/about.md

 I like building stuff, and work on exciting projects.
 I think the process of creation is really beautiful where you create order from chaos of the universe, you decrease the entropy locally to make something which was in your mind-space and now in the physical real world.
 It's like magic.

-Currently I'm working on Samsung's Refrigerator and adding new features to those, and making the underlying AI models for different tasks.
+Currently I'm working on Samsung's Refrigerator  adding new features leveraging AI, creating the underlying AI models & algorithms for different use-cases.

 Outside work, I like building fun projects, kaggle, reading books, working out and chess.